jbofill10/LoL-MatchOutcome-Predictor/README.md

 ![image](Charts/FirstBloods.png)

-This bar graph takes the sum of games where a certain team got fiirst blood.
+This bar graph takes the sum of games where a certain team got first blood.
 It is clear that teams that got a first kill are more likely to win, since it does provide advantages as stated earlier.

 But it is also possible that the team was just overall better and won regardless of the "first blood advantage".